SAP/fundamental/docs/pages/components/image.md

 summary:
 ---

-When using images you can use our helpers classes to adjust the size and the shape.
+When using images, use the following helpers classes to adjust the size and the shape.

 <hr>